-Save yourself frustration and hassle by setting up your art studio space the right way.
+Save yourself frustration and hassle by setting up your painting studio space the right way.

 An extraordinarily common mistake I see students make is that they set up their easels so that they are tilting backwards quite a bit.
 This is bad!
 You want your canvas or drawing board to be in the most vertical position on your easel that you can make it.
 When your work surface is tilted away from you, it creates distortion in your work due to perspective.
 Having your drawing or painting surface vertical eliminates much of this distortion.

-Another common mistake I see is students sitting at their easel.
+Another common mistake I see is students sitting at their easel in their painting studio.
 One of the greatest assets you have as an atelier student is to stand back far away from your work.
 It helps you see big, which is one of the most important skills to learn in atelier training.
-If you do not have room to stand back, you are depriving yourself of a huge advantage for progressing in your realistic drawing and painting skills.
+If you do not have room to stand back in your painting studio, you are depriving yourself of a huge advantage for progressing in your realistic drawing and painting skills.

 If you have physical limitations that prevent you from standing for long periods, I strongly encourage you to place a second chair further away from your easel so that you can see it from a distance in between painting sessions.

-There are two approaches to lighting in the studio.
+There are two approaches to lighting for a painting studio.
 One is to use natural light, and the other is to use artificial light.
 Both approaches have their pros and cons.

 Pros: Subtlety of light on the forms of your subjects, more nuance of color visible when painting, atmospheric with a wide range of edges visible